-There is also disturbing evidence that provincial officials in the Central Highlands are targeting ethnic minority Protestants for official discrimination.
-Children are denied access to high school, based on outdated laws prohibiting entrance of children from religious families.
-There are also reports that Protestants are denied access to government benefits readily available to non-Protestants, including housing and medical assistance programs.
+Provincial officials in the Central Highlands also target ethnic minority Protestants for official discrimination.
+Children reportedly are denied access to high school based on outdated laws prohibiting entrance of children from religious families.
+Protestants reportedly are denied access to government benefits readily available to non-Protestants, including housing and medical assistance programs.
 In addition, local officials reportedly pressure family elders, threatening to take away their government benefits unless they convince younger family members to renounce their faith.
 Montagnard Protestants have long complained of targeted discrimination, but at least one eyewitness report indicates that provincial officials are being trained in discriminatory tactics.
 At a 2007 religious training workshop in Kontum conducted by central government officials, local police and government officials were taught how to deny medical, educational, housing, financial, and other government services to "religious families" and families of recent converts.
 In addition, officials were instructed to divert foreign aid projects from known Protestant villages.
-It is not clear if this incident in Kontum is an isolated case, as the details of the official content of these training courses are unknown.
+It is unclear if this incident in Kontum is an isolated case, as the details of the official content of these training courses are unknown.
 The central government continues to conduct training courses for provincial officials on implementing Vietnam's legal framework on religion.